See also: State Patients Boards

 It is in the interests of physicians to do the opposite.
 So they do the opposite and keep finding ways to blame it on everyone else.
 If you were an insurance company, wouldn’t you want to be selling insurance to patients who knew better than to fall for the over treatment recommended by doctors?

 Patients need to know outcomes.
-Caregivers need for them not to know outcomes and record their end actions instead of the outcomes.
+Caregivers need for them not to know outcomes.
+So doctors record their end actions instead of the outcomes.
 End action records cannot enable patients to understand who is safe and who is not.
-They will never enable patients to understand when it is better not to get treatment.
+Caregivers never will enable patients to understand when it is better not to get care.
 Patients need someone who will make an objective record of outcomes and of success rates.

 Health Issues Beyond Caregiving